 The Seminar covered topics such as Introduction to Driving, Road and Traffic Rules, Pre-Driving & Motor Vehicle Orientation, Defensive Driving & Maintenance, Handling Emergencies and Breakdowns, and LTO Related Laws.

 There’s also a short quiz at the end of every lecture.
-The speakers of the seminar from SMART are very knowledgeable and experienced not only in driving, but also in teaching.
+The speakers of the seminar from SMART are very knowledgeable and experienced not only in driving but also in teaching.
 I swear, I wasn’t at all bored during those 5 hours of lecture for 3 days straight.
-I might not remember every lesson at the top of my head, but I am equipped with the knowledge I will need when I’m finally on the road!
+I might not remember every lesson off the top of my head, but I am equipped with the knowledge I will need when I’m finally on the road!